HL7/fhir-pacio-pfe/input/pagecontent/domains.md

 #### Adding New Codes

 Adding new codes to the PFE is a simple and straightforward process, but does require at least some familiarity with FHIR shorthand.
 The first step is categorizing the new code you want to include into a Value Set into one of the ICF domains using the categorization process described above.
-If the selected ICF domains does not yet have an associated Value Set, you must first create a new Value Set for that ICF domain following the example of the rest of the ICF Value Sets in the ValueSets.fsh file.
+If the selected ICF domain does not yet have an associated Value Set, you must first create a new Value Set for that ICF domain following the example of the rest of the ICF Value Sets in the ValueSets.fsh file.
 If the Value Set associated with the ICF domain already exists, you can skip this step.
 Next, you must place the code for the PAC assessment item under the Value Set that is associated with the ICF domain it has been categorized to.
 To do this, add a new line under the correct Value Set with the format:

 		* $LNC#<New Code Here>